Evertt/Slade/README.md

 ## More

 There's a lot more you can do.
-I intend to write a complete wiki about it soon.
-The current wiki is terribly out of date.
+I intend to write a more complete wiki about it soon.
 If you'd like to contribute to the docs or the code or suggest any features then please file an issue or submit a pull-request.
 That would be the greatest gift for me.